Women in Lebanon: Religious and legal status

-In Lebanon personal matters, such as marriage and inheritance, are subject to 15 different personal status laws.
-These legal statuses had been established along sectarian lines in the French mandate system including Shi'a, Sunni, Maronite Christians, and Druze parties, all of which nowadays "compete to preserve narrow sectarian interests, not those of a unified Lebanon".
+In Lebanon, personal matters, such as marriage and inheritance, are subject to 15 different personal status laws.
+These personal status laws form the backbone of Lebanon's legal recognition system, which secures the division of power within the Lebanese state among its eighteen formally recognized religious sects.
+This sectarian system was established under the French mandate in 1936, and included Shi'a, Sunni, Maronite Christians, and Druze parties, all of which nowadays "compete to preserve narrow sectarian interests, not those of a unified Lebanon".

 Due to the large number of officially recognized religions in Lebanon, Lebanese family matters are governed by at least 15 personal status laws.
 Hence, Lebanese women have legal protection that varies depending on their religion.
 In Muslim families, marriageable age can be as soon as the child reaches puberty and polygamy is allowed.
 Muslim women can legally marry Christian or Jewish men.
 For example, a Lebanese Catholic man may marry a Muslim woman on the condition of getting their children baptized.
 Otherwise, the couple may opt for civil marriage performed abroad, which can be registered at any Lebanese Embassy, thus giving it official recognition.
 This, in fact, is a particularly popular option, with Cyprus usually acting as the destination of choice.

 Even though the Lebanese constitution includes "equality in rights and obligations between all citizens without distinction or preference", many laws still contain provisions that discriminate against women.
-This is due to Lebanese personal status laws, through which Lebanese women's citizenship are subject to their husband's and father's personal status.
-This personal status depends on men's legal sectarian affiliation.
-For example, Lebanese women can't pass on their Lebanese nationality to their non-Lebanese husband or their children.
+This is due to Lebanese personal status laws, which register women either as wives of their husbands or as daughters of their fathers.
+Consequently, a woman's personal status is determined by the legal sectarian affiliation of her father or husband.
+Furthermore, as Lebanese women cannot be considered heads of families, they cannot pass on their Lebanese nationality to their non-Lebanese husband or their children.